pagkly/Zed/Investopedia4/What You Should Know About Takaful.md

 ## Understanding Takaful

 All parties or policyholders in a takaful arrangement agree to guarantee each other and make contributions to a pool or mutual fund instead of paying premiums.
 The pool of collected contributions creates the takaful fund.
 Each participant's contribution is based on the type of coverage they require and their personal circumstances.
-A takaful contract specifies the nature of the risk and the length of the coverage, similar to that of a conventional insurance policy.
+A takaful contract specifies the nature of the [[Risk|risk]] and the length of the coverage, similar to that of a conventional insurance policy.

 The takaful fund is managed and administered on behalf of the participants by a takaful operator, who charges an agreed-upon fee to cover costs.
 Much like a conventional insurance company, costs include sales and marketing, underwriting, and claims management.